-For more than twenty years I've been wandering the woods and waterways of Saratoga County, New York, looking closely, listening carefully.
-We are blessed in this county with an amazing amount of wilderness right at hand.
-With this blog I will share a year of adventuring here, seeking out what wonders await in my own Madagascar close to home.
+For more than thirty years I've been wandering the woods and waterways of Saratoga County, New York, and regions nearby, looking closely, listening carefully, and recording what I experience.
+We are blessed in this region with an amazing amount of wilderness right at hand.
+With this blog I share my year-round adventures here, seeking out what wonders await in my own Madagascar close to home.

 i thank You God for most this amazing day: for the leaping greenly spirits of trees and a blue true dream of sky: and for everything which is natural which is infinite which is yes